LlorencCB/phis-docs-community/docs/community.md

 There is generally no more than one or two admin per platform.

 ### Restrictions to a group
 A given information can be visible to specific groups.
-A Phis user not belonging to those groups will not be able to view the data linked to them.
+A PHIS user not belonging to those groups will not be able to view the data linked to them.
 The concepts that can be assigned to groups are experiments and the agronomical objects it contains.
 Currently, access rights are managed by experiment.

 ### Public data
 An information assigned to no group is by default set as public.
-For instance, an experiment not belonging to any group will be viewable to every Phis user, e.g. to every person owning a Phis account.
+For instance, an experiment not belonging to any group will be viewable to every PHIS user, e.g. to every person owning a PHIS account.
 Research data requiring authrorizations to be accessed to could become public data after several years. *to confirm*

 ### Groups levels of access